google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-Mulberry Plant (56)-Silkworm Tree Skip to main content

 Producer Hasan Büyükaşık says they get a nearly 1,700-meter-long silk rope from one cocoon and color them using meddar.
 AA photosThe business of the silkworm, which is to produce ropes from cocoons, is being made using traditional methods by a local of Hatay, despite modern technology.
 Hasan Büyükaşık has been in the business for years, as the fifth generation in a facility in the garden of his house

-Hasan Büyükaşık, a local of the southeastern province of Hatay, has been recently been getting involved with his father’s business of producing silkworm with traditional methods.
-Büyükaşık, 78, produces silk products in his garden facility with his wife and children, and exports them to countries from the U.S. to China.
+Hasan Büyükaşık, a local of the southeastern province of Hatay, has been recently been getting involved with his father’s business of producing silkworms with traditional methods.
+Büyükaşık, 78, produces silk products in his garden facility with his wife and children and exports them to countries from the U.S. to China.

-Speaking to the Anatolia news agency, Büyükaşık said silkworm producers began working every spring, when berry trees begin to blossom.
-He said they put the cocoon on a ground and that worms are born after a 19-day incubation period.
+Speaking to the Anatolia news agency, Büyükaşık said silkworm producers began working every spring when berry trees begin to blossom.
+He said they put the cocoon on the ground and that worms are born after a 19-day incubation period.

 Then worms begin to spin the cocoon and finish it in 10 days.
-“It is a super naturalistic thing.
+“It is a supernaturalistic thing.
 Some worms remain in the cocoon that they spin and some leave it.
-We put the cocoons that are in a good condition in hot water and try to get the ropes from it with the help of a specially made broom.
-We can get a nearly 1,700-meter-long silk rope from one cocoon, then we process it and get colorful ropes using madder.
-These valuable ropes turn into dresses, scarves or sheets,” Büyükaşık said.
+We put the cocoons that are in good condition in hot water and try to get the ropes from it with the help of a specially made broom.
+We can get a nearly 1,700-meter-long silk rope from one cocoon, then we process it and get colorful ropes using Madder.
+These valuable ropes turn into dresses, scarves, or sheets,” Büyükaşık said.

 He said that when he was a child there was always a furnace in the garden of every house but that this is now history because of developing technology.
 “I am in love with this business.
 It has been continued in my family for five generations and I have never left it,” he said.

 Just as the silkworm, we also have a story for the silk.
 When they hatch out, silkworms look like a coil of brown or black feathers.
 In time the colour fades and bleaches.
-Also they moult and a soft skin comes out.
-These silkworms, which are as small as a pin live five ages throughout their six-weeks life.
-Each age lasts seven-eight days; then they sleep one-two days.
+Also, they molt and soft skin comes out.
+These silkworms, which are as small as a pin live five ages throughout their six-week life.
+Each age lasts seven to eight days; then they sleep one to two days.
 Silkworms sleep four times in their short lives.
 They get mulberry leaves when they wake up.
 Each silkworm is

-called “alaldy” when they wake up.
-In the last “alaldy”, they start to cocoon.
+called “lady” when they wake up.
+In the last “lady”, they start to cocoon.

 (56)